godaddy/warehouse.ai-api-client/README.md

   statusUri: 'https://warehouse-status-instance', // where the warehouse.ai-status-api instance is located
   retry: {}, // retry configuration (see below)
   auth: {
-    type: 'basic', // we support Bearer auth tokens as well as basic auth
+    type: 'basic', // 'basic' or bearer supported
-    token: 'myuser:mypass'
+    token: 'myuser:mypass', // for bearer option, it would just be the string for the token, ie 123a4567-1a23-12345-a123-a1ab123a1234
+    encoded: false // For basic auth and this is default behavior, can be set to true if you want to pass in the base64 string of user:pass
   },
   timeout: 3e4, // how long to wait until a request times out, in milliseconds
   strictSSL: false, // whether or not to use https